 Antigen detection in tissues and cells is a multi-step immunohistochemical process.
 The initial step binds the primary antibody to its specific epitope.
-After labeling the antigen with a primary antibody, an enzyme labeled polymer is added to bind to the primary antibody.
-This detection of the bound antibody is evidenced by a colorimetric reaction
+A secondary antibody may be applied to bind the primary antibody, followed by an enzyme labeled polymer; or an enzyme labeled polymer may be applied directly to bind the primary antibody.
+The detection of the bound primary antibody is evidenced by an enzyme-mediated colorimetric reaction.

-Source: Rabbit polyclonal
+Source: Mouse monoclonal